Noorfatima033/Internship-Task/README.md

 4. Resize your browser or use developer tools to test the mobile layout.
 5. Deploy
 upload to a web server or use platforms like GitHub Pages for live access.
-Built With
+Built with
-•	HTML – Structure and content
+	HTML (Structure and content)
-•	CSS – Styling and layout
+and 	CSS (Styling and layout)